Outputs¶

 uboot> ubi create liminix -

-to the new volume.
-Paste the environment variable settings from
+the new volume.
+Paste the contents of result/flash.scr

 4) optional: before you configure the device to boot into Liminix automatically, you can try booting it by hand to see if it works: